jota191/quantum-algorithms-in-Quipper/README.md

 # quantum-programming-in-Quipper

-This reprository contains some quantum programs in Quipper.
+This repository contains some quantum programs in Quipper.
 Specifically, it contains
 1. hello_quantum_world.hs
 2. entanglement.hs